mvaganov/CmdLineAsteroids/notes.md

-	during that time, the `ParticleSystem` went through significant changes. developing a particle system is not as easy as this tutorial made it look. when I first developed the game, I made the particle system much later, bigger, and more robust, for different kinds of particles. after I realized that I really only use the explosion particle, I greatly simplified it.
+	during that time, the `ParticleSystem` went through significant changes. developing a particle system is not as easy as this tutorial made it look. when I first developed the game, I made the particle system much later, bigger, and more robust, for different kinds of particles.
+		I realized later that I really only use the explosion particle, so I greatly simplified it.
-		I also moved this implementation earlier in the tutorial, to really utilize rendering optimizations sooner. if you are having trouble getting the particle system working, know that there is nothing wrong with you. this was difficult. you are practicing hard programming right now. it is good practice when it's difficult. slow down, pay attention, and take a break if you need to. you don't need to feel like you have to rush through this. slow is smooth, and smooth is fast.
+		I also moved this implementation earlier in the tutorial, to really utilize rendering optimizations sooner. if you are having trouble getting the particle system working, know that there is nothing wrong with you. this is a complicated design, and my refactoring style is a challenge to follow.
+	This is good practice. slow down to pay attention, and take a break if you need to. you don't need to feel like you have to rush through this. slow is smooth, and smooth is fast.

 ---